NOAA-GFDL/TCtracker/README.md

 or decrease in a warming world?
 Will there be more or fewer destructive land-falling Atlantic hurricanes?

-NOAA/GFDL is one of the world’s leading centers of research in the study of tropical storms in a changing climate.
+NOAA/GFDL is one of the world's leading centers of research in the study of tropical storms in a changing climate.
 In addition to the climate models developed by GFDL, other key tools are needed.
 TSTORMS allows us to: